Targeting mediating mechanisms of social disparities with an interventional effects framework, applied to the gender pay gap in Western Germany: Interventional effects for decomposing social disparities

 Approaches 1-3 are illustrated using the DAG in Figure \ref{Structural assumptions to illustrate Approaches 1-3}, which involves multiple interdependent mediators $M_1, \ldots, M_K$.
-The indices assigned to the mediators represent a working order, which may not align with the causal order.
-A specific focus will be on the interventional effects approaches proposed by \mbox{\citet{Daniel2017}} and \mbox{\citet{Moreno_2021_emulate_target}} and \citet{Jackson}.
-These methods do not rely on the correct specification of the structural dependence among mediators, which can be challenging to determine in practical applications.
-Unlike the causal diagrams in \citet{Daniel2017}, \citet{Moreno_2021_emulate_target}, or \citet{Jackson}, the DAG in Figure \ref{Structural assumptions to illustrate Approaches 1-3} explicitly distinguishes between the mediators of interest and other intermediate factors $\boldsymbol{L}$ upstream (i.e., causally prior) of the mediators, as this distinction may be relevant in practical applications.
-An example is provided in Section 5, where $\boldsymbol{L}$ involves socio-demographic factors that may act as exposure-induced confounders.
+The indices assigned to the mediators represent a working order, which may not align with the true causal order.
+The focus will be on interventional effects, as proposed by \citet{Daniel2017}, \citet{Moreno_2021_emulate_target}, and \citet{Jackson}, that do not rely on the correct specification of the structural dependence among mediators.
+This acknowledges the practical difficulties associated with such specifications.
+The DAG in Figure \ref{Structural assumptions to illustrate Approaches 1-3} explicitly distinguishes between the mediators of interest and other upstream intermediates (i.e., those causally prior to the mediators), unlike the DAGs in previous studies \citep{Daniel2017, Moreno_2021_emulate_target, Jackson}.
+This distinction may be relevant in practical applications.
+An example is provided in Section \ref{Application}, where $\boldsymbol{L}$ involves sociodemographic covariates that may act as exposure-induced confounders.